 This particular version, from our friends Neewer obviously, simply plugs into your camera and allows you to release the shutter using the remote.
 In addition, it also offers intervalometer functions, which means you can actually programme timelapse sequences with this budget friendly device!

 Do you know how much Nikon’s version of this costs?
-Over £100.
+Over $100.
 Does it offer better build quality?
 Yes.
-Is it worth spending over five times as much on?
+Is it worth spending over 5 times more on?
 No.